tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/常见问题/其他问题_intl_en.md

 ### What should I do if it takes a long time to call an API?[](id:jump)
 If you find that it takes a long time to call a Tencent Cloud SMS API, you can troubleshoot the issue in the following steps:
 1. Run the `dig yun.tim.qq.com` command to check whether a private DNS is used, and if so, select a nearby Tencent Cloud SMS IP from the same carrier to configure the host and check whether the issue is fixed.
-  - If the issue persists, the cause may be that the DNS resolution is stuck or there is a latency caused by cross-region or cross-carrier access.
-We recommend you use a DNS proxy or set up a public DNS server.
+  - If the issue is fixed, the cause may be that the DNS resolution is stuck or there is a latency caused by cross-region or cross-carrier access.
+You are recommended to use a DNS proxy or set up a public DNS server.
   - If the issue persists, please follow [step 2](#Q2step2).
 2. Check which connection mode is used and whether a connection pool is used.[](id:Q2step2)
  - If a single persistent connection is used, according to the HTTP request/response model, if a request gets stuck, subsequent requests on the connection will be affected.
 The "persistent connection + connection pool" model is recommended.